happycollision/articles/2023-01-02-variant-system/article.md

 - make a feature available to a select few people for testing
 - quickly revert to a previous build if you discover a bug
-- solve CORS problems exactly one time; not for production _and_ feature branches
+- solve CORS problems exactly one time: not for production _and_ feature branches
 - load debugging tools directly into your bundle or load the non-production build against the production environment to track down a problem